Cinnamon Simple Syrup

 cinnamon sticks in syrup.

-Once the sugar has dissolved, turn off the heat and let the cinnamon steep for at least an hour and cool down to room temperature.
+1. Once the sugar has dissolved, turn off the heat and let the cinnamon steep for at least an hour before straining.

 More simple syrup recipes